Genetically modified organisms are in our refrigerators, on our shelves, and likely in our digestive system right now.

 Introduced into the food supply in 1990, multi-national Monsanto’s GM Bt corn is equipped with a gene from soil bacteria called Bt or Bacillus thuringiensis.
 This produces the Bt-toxin in the corn used by 90 percent of the farmers.
 The pesticide breaks open the stomach of certain insects and kills them.
-Monsanto and the TCDD swore that the Bt-toxin produced inside the GE plant would be completely destroyed in the human digestive system.
+Monsanto and the USDA swore that the Bt-toxin produced inside the GE plant would be completely destroyed in the human digestive system.
 Unfortunately, they have been proven wrong.
 Not only is Bt corn producing resistant “superpests,” researchers have also found that the Bt-toxin can adversely affect human health.

 In 2011, doctors at Sherbrooke University Hospital in Quebec, Canada found Bt-toxin in the blood of:

 - 93 percent of pregnant women tested

 - 80 percent of umbilical blood in their babies

 Many homeowners use Roundup® in their garden to kill weeds and preserve grass.
 In agriculture, the counterpart is Roundup Ready® seed, genetically modified organisms (GMO).
 Soybeans, corn, tomatoes and cotton are not the only GMO crops.
 “There’s nothing they are leaving untouched: the mustard, the okra, the bringe oil, the rice, the cauliflower.
 Once they have established the norm: that seed can be owned as its (Monstanto’s) property, royalties can be collected,” says Vandana Shiva, Ph.D.
 GMO; foods regarded by the USDA as “principle of substantial equivalents,” have been globally adopted.
 [6-8]